gvwilson/sdxpy/src/binary/index.md

 but the relative error is larger in the first case than in the second.
 {: .continue}

-When we're thinking about floating point numbers, relative error is almost always more useful than absolute: it makes little sense to say that we're off by a hundredth when the value in question is a billionth.
+Relative error is almost always more useful than absolute: it makes little sense to say that we're off by a hundredth when the value in question is a billionth.
 We should take this into account when testing.